SUMMARY OF CORPORATE GOVERNANCE PRACTICES

-Prohibition against pledging and hedging of Company stock by senior executives and directors.
-The Company’s insider trading policy prohibits the Company’s executive officers and directors from pledging the Company’s securities or engaging in hedging or short-term speculative trading of the Company’s securities, including, without limitation, short sales or put or call options involving the Company’s securities.
+Prohibition against pledging and hedging of Company stock.
+The Company’s insider trading policies prohibit the Company’s executive officers and directors from pledging the Company’s securities and prohibit all employees (including executive officers) and directors from engaging in hedging or short-term speculative trading of the Company’s securities, including, without limitation, short sales or put or call options involving the Company’s securities.
 Please see “Compensation of Directors—Prohibition Against Pledging and Hedging of the Company’s Securities” and “Compensation Discussion and Analysis—The Western Union Executive Compensation Program—Prohibition Against Pledging and Hedging of the Company’s Securities,” below.

-Regular Stockholder engagement.
-The Company regularly engages with its stockholders to better understand their perspectives.
+Regular stockholder engagement.
+The Company regularly seeks to engage with its stockholders to better understand their perspectives.

-You can learn more about our corporate governance by visiting the “Investor Relations, Corporate Governance” portion of the Company’s website, www.westernunion.com, or by writing to the attention of: Investor Relations, The Western Union Company, 12500 East Belford Avenue, Mailstop M23IR, Englewood, CO 80112.
+You can learn more about our corporate governance by visiting the “Investor Relations, Corporate Governance” portion of the Company’s website, www.westernunion.com, or by writing to the attention of: Investor Relations, The Western Union Company, 7001 E. Belleview Avenue, WU-HQ-14, Denver, Colorado 80237.